A Closer Look at the

 Over the past decades, Dublin has been one of the fastest growing cities in California.
 While we have been quick to add new market-rate housing, affordable housing has been slow to catch up.
-To be a vibrant and sustainable city, we need to pause our out-of-control luxury housing and focus on being a truly inclusive community, expanding affordable housing across economic/income categories.
+To be a vibrant and sustainable city, we need to focus on being a truly inclusive community, expanding affordable housing across economic/income categories.

 As a planning commissioner, on every new project, I have been pushing for more inclusive housing and will continue to do so.
 I look forward to partnering with affordable housing advocates and experts to explore concrete action steps, including increased accountability and additional incentives, the City Council can take to ensure that the City meaningfully addresses this critical gap in affordable housing.

 Unfortunately, due to COVID, many small businesses have been forced to make the very difficult decision to close their doors.
 We need to focus on both supporting current businesses and attracting new business through economic development, both of which I have experience with.
 Additionally, we need to find ways to deal with the incredibly high unemployment rate by bringing more jobs to Dublin.

 Every business is on a journey to respond to the current crisis, recover from it, and reimagine their business.
 No two businesses will look alike.
 We need to create programs to grow, sustain, and support all businesses by connecting them with the community and providing the right incentives to thrive.